Planning, Learning and Development

 The Learning Journey will tell a story about your child’s on-going development and opportunities that they will experience throughout their time here and at home.
 This will tell a story about your child’s experiences, activities and friendships.

 The Learning Journey Folders comprise of photos of your child in action, some of their artwork, observations and achievements whilst at the setting.
-You can contribute by sharing with us special events, providing photos of outings, first words and new interests, providing photos of outings, first words, sentences, and new interests.
-This in turn helps us to meet their interests and needs and extend their learning accordingly.
+You can contribute by sharing with us special events, providing photos of outings, first words and new interests.
+This in turn helps us to meet their interests and needs and extend their learning accordingly

 Every child’s learning journey takes a personal path based on their own individual interests and experiences.